The scaling limit of random simple triangulations and random simple quadrangulations: Map encodings

-as $n \to \infty$.
-In other words, for $u \in R_n$, the distance $d_{M_n}(u,u_n)$ is essentially given by the difference in labels between the associated tree vertices. \begin{thm} If $\cP$ is a CS family then, writing $\mu_n$ for the uniform probability measure on $R_n$,
+In other words, for $u \in V(T_n)$, the distance $d_{M_n}(u,\zeta_n)$ is essentially given by the difference between the label of $u$ and the infimum of labels in $T_n$. \begin{thm} If $\rP$ is a good sequence of random map encodings then, writing $\mu_n$ for the uniform probability measure on $V(T_n)\subset V(M_n)$, we have

-for $\dghp$, where $(S,d,\mu)$ is as defined in Section~\ref{sec:limitobject}. \end{thm} The proof of Theorem~\ref{prop:CSTriple} appears in Appendix~\ref{sec:cstripleproof}.
+for $\dghp$, where $(S,d,\mu)$ is the Brownian map, as defined in Section~\ref{sec:limitobject}. \end{thm} The proof of Theorem~\ref{prop:CSTriple}, which closely follows an argument of Le Gall \cite{jf} (as mentioned above), appears in Appendix~\ref{sec:cstripleproof}.
 We conclude the section by mentioning one corollary of the theorem; we are slightly informal to avoid notational excess and as the argument is straightforward.
-For $n,k \ge 1$, conditional on $\rP_n$, let $U_{n,1},\ldots,U_{n,k}$ be independent with law $\mu_n$.
+For $n,k \ge 1$, conditionally given $\rP_n$, let $U_{n,1},\ldots,U_{n,k}$ be independent with law $\mu_n$.
 Proposition 10 of \cite{MiermontTessellations} implies that if the convergence in Theorem~\ref{prop:CSTriple} holds then also